J-CF-Leung/Study_Vault/Physics/Electrodynamics and Optics.md

 - The _time-averaged total power radiated_:

-- If the electric and magnetic dipoles carry _similar currents_, with _similar sizes_L
+- If the electric and magnetic dipoles carry _similar currents_, with _similar sizes_

 - Therefore, _small magnetic dipoles are much less efficient_ than the _electric dipole_